antfromano/milestone-project-4/README.md

     -   #### Typography
         -   Balsamiq Sans font is the main font used throughout the whole website.
     -   #### Imagery
-        -   Utilized Python, HTML, Python, CSS, JavaScript, Django, Heroku and Amazon S3.
+        -   Utilized Python, HTML, Python, and CSS.

 ## Features